 Cruise through Baltimore’s Inner Harbor.

-Beautiful and surrounded by many of the city’s top attractions, there’s no doubt that exploring the Inner Harbor from all angles is a must during a weekend getaway in Baltimore!
+Beautiful and surrounded by several of the best things to do in Baltimore, there’s no doubt that exploring the Inner Harbor from all angles is a must during a weekend getaway in Baltimore!

 To enjoy places like Federal Hill and Fort McHenry from a different angle–not to mention to have a chance to enjoy sightseeing from the Inner Harbor itself–hit the water in an Inner Harbor Cruise!